Pulitzer Prize Fiction Winner

 Summary

-Set in Albany during the Great Depression, the novel follows Francis Phelan, a former big-league ballplayer turned drifter, as he wanders his old city and is pursued by the ghosts of people he has loved and harmed.
+Set in Albany during the Great Depression, the novel follows Francis Phelan, a former big league ballplayer turned drifter, as he wanders his old city while the ghosts of people he has loved and harmed pursue him.
 Kennedy mixes lyrical, almost hallucinatory prose with unsparing detail about hobo life, Catholic guilt, and urban poverty.
-The book is the centerpiece of his Albany Cycle and a defining work of late-twentieth-century regional fiction.
+The book is the centerpiece of his Albany Cycle and a defining work of late twentieth century regional fiction.

 Historical Context & Significance

-Kennedy had three novels rejected by numerous publishers before "Ironweed" was picked up; the win put Albany on the literary map.
+Numerous publishers rejected three of Kennedy's novels before "Ironweed" found a home.
+The win put Albany on the literary map.